AbdulHadi6238/AbdulHadi6238/README.md

 💡 Currently working on projects like PostPro (an AI-powered LinkedIn post generator) and a content authenticity verification tool for social media.

-🌍 Interested in Agentic AI, Generative AI, and automation workflows (n8n).
+🌍  Agentic AI, Generative AI, and automation workflows (n8n).

-☁️ Exploring AWS cloud services for scalable AI deployments.

 🤝 Love collaborating on open-source projects and sharing knowledge.